zplewis/lastmileoftheway/README.md

   - Redirect to the category page instead of 404 for guide links
 - True server side form validation
 - Complete summary page
+- Finish input validation for all required fields (input, select)
+- Finish adding input validation values to the database

 ## Jekyll